Child Development Degree

 History of the Field

 Jean Piaget was one of the first to propose formal operations as the universal ends of cognitive development of children.
 Though it was commonly accepted that children changed, grew, and developed, Piaget assigned specific stages to each ‘phase' children went through into adulthood.
-Since that time the developmental stages have been altered slightly and renamed or rearranged by other theorist, but the basics remain the same.
+Since that time, the developmental stages have been altered slightly and renamed or rearranged by other theorist, but the basics remain the same.
 These stages are used by medical personnel, psychologists, psychiatrists, and even the education realm to properly assess and teach children.

-Knowing and learning about child development is part of gaining a degree in the field of Child Development.
-Degrees can be obtained at different levels, Bachelor's, Master's, or Doctorate with each leading to different career options.
+Knowing and learning about child development is part of gaining a degree in the field of child development.
+Degrees can be obtained at different levels, bachelor's, master's, or doctorate with each leading to different career options.

 Bachelor's Degree in Child Development

 In order to enroll you will need to submit an application which typically requires an essay, proof of high school graduation with transcripts, and an appropriate score on either the ACT or SAT exam.
-If previous college classes have been taken these will replace high school transcripts.
+If previous college classes have been taken, these may replace high school transcripts.
 A Bachelor's Degree in Child Development is likely to lead to an education degree at many colleges.
 This means that the college must be accredited by a recognized organization in order for the degree to be valid.

-A Bachelor's degree in Child Development will have a cost that varies from college to college, but the average cost of a Bachelor's is approximately 45,000 dollars for a four year degree.
+A Bachelor's Degree in Child Development will have a cost that varies from college to college, but the average cost of a bachelor's is approximately 45,000 dollars for a four-year degree.
 However, there are other costs to be considered such as books, student fees, and graduation fees.

 Financial aid is available to students who qualify through FAFSA, but grants, internships, and scholarships are also available for many who apply.
 Most applications can be filled out and submitted online.

 Child development majors can apply to our annual $2,500 scholarship here.